Skip to main content

 GX Cloud architecture

-GX Cloud architecture comprises a frontend web UI, storage for entity configuration and metadata, a backend application, and a Python client.
+GX Cloud architecture comprises a frontend web UI, storage for entity configuration and metadata, a backend application, and a Python API.

 • GX Cloud data storage.
 Stores the configurations for your organization's Data Sources, Data Assets, Expectations, and Validations alongside your organization's Validation Result histories and Data Asset descriptive metrics.